-In 2015 the Group demonstrated that the Andermatt project has now reached a size and development threshold which makes it attractive for outside investors.
-This was exemplified with the inaugural bond transaction (CHF 50 million) and the long dated bank funding arrangement (CHF 30 million).
+Since 2015, the Group has demonstrated that the Andermatt project had reached a size and development threshold which makes it attractive for outside investors.
+This was exemplified with the inaugural bond transaction (CHF 50 million), the long dated bank funding arrangement (CHF 40 million) as well as the development projects for multifamily houses with joint venture partners.
+This is further evidenced by the government loans received for the development of the ski area.